Good morning everyone, welcome to day 4 of the Holiday Sewing Blog Tour! Have you…

 Step 2: Assemble headbands.

-Fold fabric in half, right sides together.
+Fold the fabric in half, right sides together.
 Starting 1 inch from the end, sew together using a stretch stitch, serger or long wide zig zag.
 Stop sewing about 2 inches from the other end.

 Trim seam allowance.